Dieselrez/Publishing/_notes/Public/Movies to Watch.md

 ##### Conner:
-Finally finished up Terraria will do, modded soon after minecraft.
+Finally finished up Terraria will do, modded soon after Minecraft.
 #### Jack:
 #### Crest:
 #### Jesse:
 #### Joel:
 #### Logan:
 #### Others:
 ###  ![[Movies WE want to Watch]]
 ### Certain Events we will have in the coming future that we may partake in.
 #### Oktoberfest?
 Oct 12th Stillwater, OK